+The Mydolls Records contain approximately 3.5 linear feet of archival records that document the career of the women-led group and reveal its 40-year advocacy of equality, female empowerment, and minority representation in the arts.
 The post-punk band Mydolls is a Houston band formed in 1978 with members Trish Herrera, Dianna Ray, Linda Younger, and George Reyes.
-The archive of the women-led group reveals its 40-year advocacy of equality, female empowerment, and minority representation in the arts.
-The archive preserves the band’s early history in photographs, letters, flyers, zines, and cassette tapes from the road, unreleased materials on analog media, original records, and hand-painted tee shirts worn during a cameo in the film Paris, Texas.
+The archival collection preserves the band’s early history in photographs, letters, flyers, zines, and cassette tapes from the road, unreleased materials on analog media, original records, and hand-painted tee shirts.

 Open for research.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, locating copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.

 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.
 Patrons are responsible for obtaining permission to publish from copyright holders.

 The punk/post-punk band Mydolls was formed in Houston, Texas, in 1978 when Trish Herrera (guitar and vocals) and Dianna Ray (bass and chanting) began to write songs together.
 Soon after, Linda Younger (guitar and vocals) and Herrera’s cousin George Reyes (drums) joined.
 In 1985 Ray’s future wife Kathy Johnston performed with the Mydolls at their farewell show at the Orange Show (now Orange Show Center for Visionary Art), and she continued performing with them as a band member after they reformed in 2008 until 2011 when she died from myelodysplastic syndromes (MDS).